Files.write(Paths.get("image.png"), bytes); (1)

 Multiple file systems

-can also be used to access remote files.
+When the File is only for local files, Path can also be used to access remote files.

-is associated to a FileSystem
+A Path is associated to a FileSystem.

 path = Paths.get("path/to/file.txt");